-When the Halting Problem is analyzed as a David Hilbert formalist mathematical proof from finite strings to final states then previously undiscovered semantic details emerge.
+When we understand that every potential halt decider must derive a formal mathematical proof from its inputs to its final states previously undiscovered semantic details emerge.

-Treating the task of a potential halt decider as deriving a formal mathematical proof from its inputs to its own final states requires the potential halt decider to trace the sequence of state transitions of the input TMD as syntactic logical consequence inference steps of this formal proof.
+When-so-ever the potential halt decider cannot derive a formal proof from its input strings to its final states of Halts or Loops, undecidability has been decided.

+The formal proof involves tracing the sequence of state transitions of the input TMD as syntactic logical consequence inference steps in the formal language of Turing Machine Descriptions.